 In collaboration with Jonathan Bobrow, Shantell created a printed circuit board in four parts.
-Jonathan is an artist/designed/programmer and research assistant at the MIT Media Labs, where Shantell is a visiting scholar/artist.
+Jonathan is an artist/designer/programmer and research assistant at the MIT Media Labs, where Shantell is a visiting scholar/artist.

 The idea behind the design was motivated by concepts of efficiency in technology.
 The project was meant to initiate exposing truths that are just underneath the surface, and focus on the transparency of the objects.